Intel Z790 Motherboards with PCIe Gen5 M.2 Support

 Amazon UK

-What sets ASRock apart is that even its first mainstream Z790 motherboards include a Gen5 M.2 slot.
+What sets ASRock apart is that even its original mainstream Z790 motherboards include a Gen5 M.2 slot.
 Of course, this is not without some compromises in other areas such as a lack of wireless LAN and seemingly less powerful power delivery solutions.
-ASRock’s E-ATX Taichi (and nearly identical Taichi Carrera) is also not a ‘spare-no-expenses’ model like the MSI Godlike but still includes Thunderbolt 4.
-Interestingly, the latter is also true for the comparatively inexpensive Z790 LiveMixer.
+ASRock’s E-ATX Taichi is also not a ‘spare-no-expenses’ model like the MSI Godlike but still includes Thunderbolt 4.

 What are the tradeoffs?